proton-penguin/debian-gnome-cleaner/README.md

 - Firefox-ESR
 - and some more

-you can add/remove programes by simply editing the second line of run.sh
+you can add/remove programes by editing the second line of run.sh

 ## How to use
 ### Clone the repository